Microsys

 When A1 Sitemap Generator Will Switch to Unicode UTF-8 or UTF-16 Internally

 We currently use Borland/CodeGear Delphi for Windows 32bit native development.
-While have some longterm goal of getting our source code target multiple developer tools and operating system platforms, Delphi currently remains our primary tool.
+While have a long-term goal of getting our source code to compile with multiple developer tools and operating system platforms, Delphi currently remains our primary tool.

 The current problem is that Delphi makes it hard to get complete support for Unicode, even when using 3rd party solutions (whereof most only are concerned with user interface controls and not string processing as such).
 A more serious obstacle is that Unicode solutions implemented in Delphi today risk needing to be replaced and reworked the day Delphi supports Unicode internally in its class libraries and native string data type.